What I Learned from Having My Drink Spiked with GHB

 LESSON ONE: DON’T LEAVE YOUR DRINK UNATTENDED

-Alternatively, keep the lid of your next coffee-to-go and convert it into a drink shield.
+Alternatively, keep the lid of your next Starbucks Frappuccino and convert it into a drink shield.

 The first time I was drugged was at Kanzlei – a club in Zurich I would have never gone to out of my own free will.
 But birthday girls get to pick the bar, and it was not my birthday.
 After walking around the club for a bit, I decided that the bar area seemed to be the place where I would most likely have a good time so I set up camp there.
 During a visit to the toilet, someone must have added an extra secret ingredient to my drink.